JudgeZ/EmbedNexus/docs/testing/test-matrix.md

 The GitHub Actions workflows under `.github/workflows/` codify the regeneration sequences captured in the fixture plan.
-Reference their outputs when updating the matrix entries above and attach run URLs in PR descriptions.
+Reference their outputs when updating the matrix entries above, and follow the [automation runbook](./fixtures-plan.md#automation-runbook) for evidence collection and documentation.

 | Workflow | Toolchain Baseline | Coverage | Notes |
 | --- | --- | --- | --- |